 Today, we are all being tested greatly, and so it is with our leaders.
 Individuals, organizations, and systems are all under strain, with some facing overload.
-Here are several keys to leading well in a crisis.
+Here are several keys to crisis leadership.

 In a crisis, leaders must mercilessly cast aside all manner of ideas and projects—some with real merit—to ensure a tight focus on one or two key priorities needed for survival.
 Other priorities must wait.
 Even with this radical focus, leaders should look beyond the current storm, seeking creative ways to position the organization or group to flourish once the storm has passed.